5 SIGNS YOU MAY BE OVERTRAINING AND 5 TIPS FOR SMARTER RECOVERY

 You may be surprised to learn that the secret to accelerating your health and fitness goals isn't just about what you do in the gym that's important, but how you fuel your recovery that matters most.

 While fitness is an essential component to our overall health and wellbeing, each time we workout we are calling on our body to perform— resulting in both hormonal and musculoskeletal demands.
-If you’ve followed our stress series you know all about the Stress Response and how deeply stress impacts the body— head to toe.
+If you read our article about stress, you know all about the Stress Response and how deeply stress impacts the body— head to toe.
 A good workout can be antidotal but, could it also be causing your body additional stress?
 What if you’re not otherwise stressed out— does that make a difference?

 Typically the more stress we have in our lives, the more valuable fitness becomes.
 Working out acts as a great stress release and of course triggers those much needed anti-stress hormones aka endorphins.
 Unfortunately, like many other “feel good” things, endorphins can be addicting, and the activity that triggers them becomes the addiction.
 And as far as our bio-intelligence is concerned, whether triggered by a Devil Wears Prada type boss or those 7 consecutive spin classes — both can trigger a stress response albeit one very different than the other.
 Acute stress, like physical exercise, can be very beneficial and helps us become more resilient by boosting immunity and making us stronger through a process called hormesis...BUT too much of a good thing can also spiral out of control.

 HOW TO TELL IF YOU'RE OVERTRAINING